r-xue/htau/README.rst

 .. note::

-    I wrote a primitive `IDL version <./pro>`_ of ``hatu`` many years ago, which was an attempt to create similar templates to `McCandliss 2003 <https://ui.adsabs.harvard.edu/abs/2003PASP..115..651M/abstract>`_ with more efficient computing methods, finer resolution/*b*-value sampling,  and updated atomic/molecular data.
+    I wrote a primitive `IDL version <./pro>`_ of ``htau`` many years ago, which was an attempt to create similar templates to `McCandliss 2003 <https://ui.adsabs.harvard.edu/abs/2003PASP..115..651M/abstract>`_ with more efficient computing methods, finer resolution/*b*-value sampling,  and updated atomic/molecular data.
     That effort was used in `Welty, Xue, & Wong 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...745..173W/abstract>`_.